MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli.md

 The environment manifest file will be readonly when it connects to the same environment (environment URL matches with file name), to avoid accidental changes.

+The environment manifest file is not designed to track the changes when deploying the website in different environments The environment manifest file is mainly for developers deploying locally in their single DEV instance and should be added to git ignore list

 ### Delete tracking manifest file (manifest.yml)

 This file is used for tracking the deleted records from the environment.

 When website content is downloaded with [pac paportal download](/power-platform/developer/cli/reference/paportal#pac-paportal-download) command, this will add the deleted records from [environment manifest file (org-url-manifest.yml)](#environment-manifest-file-org-url-manifestyml) to manifest.yml file.
 So, when you upload the website content using the [pac paportal upload](/power-platform/developer/cli/reference/paportal#pac-paportal-upload) command it will delete the files from the environment (even to a different environment).
 This file is not deleted, and it gets used regardless which environment you are connected.
+This file needs to be considered when pushing changes to the source control in order to consider deleting items in the target environment

 > [!NOTE]
 > In order to delete the site content records in one environment and also delete the same content records in another environment using the PAC CLI, you will need to run the [pac paportal download](/power-platform/developer/cli/reference/paportal#pac-paportal-download) command *before* and *after* the deleting the website record content.
 The manifest.yml will track these changes and remove the corresponding records in the target environment when the [pac paportal upload](/power-platform/developer/cli/reference/paportal#pac-paportal-upload) command is run.